 Exploring the potential benefits of change is a key element of motivational interviewing, and is supported by increasing an understanding appreciation of the stages of change.
 Stages of change have been redefined by McNamara (1992, 1998) from the work of Prochaska and Diclemente (1982).

-This model can be used by professionals supporting young people in schools, primarily to identify how ready (or not) they are for making a change in their behaviour.
+This model can be used by professionals supporting young people in schools, primarily to identify how ready (or not) they are for making a change in their behavior.
 It is also be vital to reinforce the fact that relapsing is part of this process.
 It is a normal and natural part of the whole cycle of change, and young people need to be made aware of this fact and reassured that relapsing does not equate to failure – it simply means that you begin the whole process/cycle again.

 It is often useful to adapt the stages of change in order to make them more user-friendly for young people, and to also provide examples of what someone might say to themselves at each stage in order to further clarify the process.
 For example,